sigp/gossipsub-testground/censoring/README.md

 ### Peer Scores

-The peer scores are recorded periodically (every second) while the emulation is running.
+The peer scores are recorded periodically (every second) while the simulation is running.

 Variables for this dashboard: